aglotoff/argentum/README.md

 # Argentum

-Toy UNIX-like operating system written for RealView Platform Baseboard Explore for Cortex-A9.
+Toy UNIX-like operating system written for ARMv7.

+The project is under active development and currently runs only in the QEMU emulator.
+The supported boards are:
+- RealView Platform Baseboard Explore for Cortex-A9 (`realview-pbx-a9`)
+- Realview Platform Baseboard for Cortex-A8 (`realview-pb-a8`)

 ![screenshot](./screenshot.png)